brilliantlabsAR/docs/index.md

 # Technical Documentation

 Monocle was designed for hackers, by hackers.
-Take a moment to familiarize yourself with the [Monocle hardware](/monocle/monocle.md), and when you're ready to delve deeper, visit the [getting started](/building-apps.md) section to discover how you can construct your own augmented reality apps.
+Take a moment to familiarize yourself with the [Monocle hardware](/monocle/monocle), and when you're ready to delve deeper, visit the [getting started](/building-apps) section to discover how you can construct your own augmented reality apps.

-{: .highlight }
-- The [introduction video](https://www.youtube.com/watch?v=_fo8jUKMMFs) is using the former version of the API.
-- Before trying anything, you might want to update the firmware and FPGA by visiting <https://repl.brilliant.xyz> and following the indications or [manually](/micropython/update/).

 ### How do I start my Monocle?